 - Do not shake hands.
 You can wish someone a good day by smiling and nodding.

 - Clients should be actively encouraged to favour credit and debit cards, maintain safety distances and observe hand and cough hygiene instructions.
 The Finnish Institute for Health and Welfare (FIOH) website contains material on hand and cough hygiene for employees and clients.

 - If the clients use membership cards or other similar cards that need to be verified, avoid handling such cards.

-- If a client coughs or sneezes, take a few steps away from them and turn your face away from them.
-Ask the client to cough into their sleeve.
+- If a client coughs or sneezes, take immediately care of the safety distance.
+Ask the clients to use a face mask and cough into their sleeve.
 If the client continues to cough, politely ask them to step away from other clients.

 - If you have even mild symptoms of COVID-19, you should not go to work.
 Use the Omaolo online symptom check-up service or contact a health care service provider or your occupational health care service provider by phone or online in order to book a coronavirus test appointment.
 The symptoms are listed on the Finnish Institute for Health and Welfare website.

 Wash your hands and use a hand sanitizer carefully

 - If you need to touch clients or any objects or surfaces touched by a client, wash your hands or use an alcohol-based sanitizer before touching any other objects, your face or the next client.

 - If you are a cashier, use an alcohol-based sanitizer frequently and always after handling a client’s payment instrument.
 If you handle items collected by a client in a store, you do not need to use hand sanitizer after every client.